NVQ Diploma Level 5 in Occupational Health and Safety Practice

 Entry dates are flexible, and you can enrol at any point of the year.
 Contact with your advisor/assessor will be flexible via e-mail, telephone, video conference or at open days scheduled throughout the year.
 This is principally a distance learning type approach with no need to attend specific dates.

 There are no formal entry requirements for this qualification; however candidates must be in a role that allows them to collect the required evidence.
 It would be advisable for candidates to already hold a health and safety qualification such as the NEBOSH General Certificate or equivalent.
+This is so that they have a suitable level of knowledge regarding health and safety matters such as hazard and risk identification in order to collect the necessary evidence to form their NVQ 5 portfolio.

 Our health and safety consultants are qualified and experienced health and safety professionals with a background in vocational health and safety training and assessment.
 All consultants hold Graduate or Chartered Membership of the Institution of Occupational Safety and Health (IOSH).